championer-org/ReTither/README.md

 To start your Phoenix server:

+  * Change directory into the cloned repo: `cd ReTither`
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `cd assets && npm install`